An Alternative Narrative Presented by Rev. Everett Mendoza, a Former FOC member

 Administrative oversight in a hierarchical order affects the assignment of pastors to local churches, ordination and licensing and election of Bishops and Conference Ministers.
 Pastors depend on loyalty to the CM rather than faithful service to the congregation to get the more juicy church assignments.
 CMs vie for the Bishop’s favor and Bishops compete among themselves to be crowned the next GS.

-Finally, the CBL was amended to require approval of the General Secretary in the development of local church/Conference properties.
+Finally, the CBL was amended to require the approval of the General Secretary in the development of local church/Conference properties.
 By this amendment, all church properties are now considered corporate property.
 To further enhance centralized control of the local churches, their programs are required to conform with the national program and have the approval of the General Secretary.

-Compliant officials and ex-officials receive awards in kind, such as laptops and wristwatches and seats in the boards of the various church institutions.
+Compliant officials and ex-officials receive awards in kinds, such as laptops and wristwatches and seats in the boards of the various church institutions.
 This is normal corporate practice – the giving of material incentives to high-performing employees; hence, nothing wrong with it in the mind of the national leadership.

 Theological reflection: Centralization of the church’s material resources and a hierarchical mode of governance go together.
-The founders and pioneers of UCCP installed a built-in mechanism to counter this kind of development: a combined presbyterian and congregational form of government that places the locus of the ministry and mission of the church in the local congregation.
+The founders and pioneers of UCCP installed a built-in mechanism to counter this kind of development: a combined Presbyterian and congregational form of government that places the locus of the ministry and mission of the church in the local congregation.

-This ecclesiological principle is enshrined the the CBL as LOCAL CHURCH AUTONOMY which is inviolable.
+This ecclesiological principle is enshrined the CBL as LOCAL CHURCH AUTONOMY which is inviolable.
 By the exercise of local church autonomy and consistent with the CBL, local churches alone can check the excesses and abuse of power by church authorities.
-The UCCP church order itself is her defence.
+The UCCP church order itself is her defense.
 This is why the national leadership has devised all means and trickery to manipulate changing the CBL.